-Christine earned her J.D. from Yale Law School in 2013, where she served as an Editor on the Yale Law Journal, Executive Editor and Managing Editor of the Yale Journal on Regulations, and Membership Director of the Yale Federalist Society.
-She graduated summa cum laude from the University of Pennsylvania in 2010, with a Bachelor of Science in Economics degree in both Management and Marketing from the Wharton School, as well as a Bachelor of Arts degree in Political Science from the College of Arts and Sciences.
+She earned her J.D. from Yale Law School, where she served as an Editor on the Yale Law Journal and won the Morris Tyler Moot Court of Appeals Competition.
+Christine graduated summa cum laude from the University of Pennsylvania, earning a Bachelor of Science in Economics from the Wharton School and a Bachelor of Arts in Political Science from the College of Arts and Sciences.

 Capabilities